Dominic-Webster/Marvel-Card-Game/README.md

 - Head to the battle page, and select a fight (note: not all fights will be available.
 Choose a fight your character has access to).
 - Every battle challenges one of five stats: Strength, Skill, Speed, Tech, or Mystic.
 In future battles, select your character wisely.

  After a few battles, you should have enough coins to unlock more characters!
-Continue to fight and level up, and soon you'll be able to take on any challenge that comes yoour way!
+Continue to fight, level up, and complete campaign missions, and soon you'll be able to take on any challenge that comes your way!

 ---